Arnesfield/lnpkg/README.md

-                         the current working directory -c, --config <path>    file path to config(s) or '-' for stdin (json format) --configs <...>    similar to '--config' but accepts multiple file paths -f, --force            allow link even if source package is not a dependency of destination package
+                         the current working directory -c, --config <path>    file path to config(s) or '-' for stdin (json format) --configs <...>    similar to '--config' but accepts multiple file paths -f, --force            allow un/link even if source package is not a dependency of destination package -s, --skip             skip un/link if source package is not a dependency of destination package
-  -s, --skip             skip link if source package is not a dependency of
+  -u, --unlink           unlink source packages from destination packages,
-                         destination package
+                         watch mode is disabled
   -w, --watch            watch package files for changes after linking packages -W, --watch-only       skip linking packages and watch package files for
                          changes only